NURSING 7128 - Emergency Nursing II

 General Course Information

-Course Code NURSING 7128 Course Emergency Nursing II Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 2 hours per week Available for Study Abroad and Exchange N Prerequisites NURSING 7149 Restrictions Available to M.NursSc students only Course Description This course contains the theory that supports emergency nursing care.
+Course Code NURSING 7128 Course Emergency Nursing II Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 2 hours per week Available for Study Abroad and Exchange N Prerequisites NURSING 7149 Restrictions Available to M.NursSc students only Course Description This course contains the theory that supports emergency nursing care.
 This course is designed to provide the emergency nursing student with a sound understanding of the principles of trauma management, with specific attention paid to significant body systems affected by physical trauma.
 The semester also branches out into common non-traumatic emergency presentations.
 Reference will be made to variations across the age continuum as required.
 This course will build on the knowledge gained from first semester, with the overall aim to provide the student with recent and comprehensive clinical and theoretical information on emergency medical and nursing care.

 Course Coordinator: Mr Iain EverettCourse Coordinator: Mr Iain Everett